ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/007-using-scenes.md

 There are two methods to export a file that contains all the settings of a Scene.

-1. **Drag and drop** - select one or more Scenes in the Scenes Window, and drag them to the Desktop.
+1. **Drag and drop** - select one or more Scenes in the Scenes Window, and drag them to the Desktop or a Finder window.
 To select more than one at once, hold the <kbd>shift</kbd> key while clicking each Scene.
     * Each selected Scene will appear as a separate file on your Desktop, named the same as the Scene it represents.
 1. **Share button** - select one or more Scenes in the Scenes Window, then click the {% inlineicon share 10 inverted %}Export Button Icon{% endinlineicon %} button at the bottom of the Scenes Window.
 A Save sheet will appear so you can name your file and select where to save it.
     * Note that this option can save _multiple Scenes in a single file._